FAHEY, Damien: KIIS, 2010-11; KBIG, 2012-13. Damien started middays at MY/fm in early 2012 and moved to afternoons in late spring 2012.

 Fedderman, Jerry: KFWB, 70s.
 Jerry owns a super book store in Maine.

-FEDERMAN, Jeff: KCBS/fm / KROQ, 2003-08.
+FEDERMAN, Jeff: KCBS/fm / KROQ, 2003-08; Entercom/Audacy/LA cluster manager, 2017-20.
 Jeff was appointed general manager at "Arrow 93" in late 2003.
 Station flipped to JACK/fm on St. Patrick's Day 2005.
 Jeff became market manager for CBS/LA in early 2006.
 He exited the company in late summer 2008.
-He's the ceo at MojoPages and co-founder of MOGL.
+He went on to be the ceo at MojoPages and co-founder of MOGL.
+In late 2017, he was appointed svp/market manager for the newly merged Entercom and CBS Radio.
+By the end of 2019, Jeff was given president stripes.

 Federman joined CBS in January 2004 from Emmis Communications where he served as vp/DOS for the company's two radio stations in Los Angeles, KPWR and KZLA, for almost five years.
 During his tenure, he oversaw all sales operations and also was responsible for many of the stations day-to-day operations.
 Federman also worked as sales manager for KBIG and KLAC (1996-99).
 Prior to that, he was director/sales and marketing for KROQ (1995) where he served as the liaison between the sales, programming and promotion departments.